harnen/p2p-service-discovery/doc/discovery.md

 * DEVP2P uses a Kademlia Distributed hash table with 17 buckets (257 buckets in v5???) and a bucket size of 16.
 Nodes in the buckets are ordered per log distance (check).
 If the bucket is already full, candidate nodes are stored in a so-called replacement list that stores up to 10 nodes (16 in v5 -check-).
 * The DHT stores node entries.
 Each entry contains node id and network information (IP address, etc)
 * A number of checks are performed before entering the table.
 TBC
-* Every 5 s (on average), the last node of a random bucket is pinged and replaced with a random node from the respective replacement list if it fails to respond.
+* Every 5 s?(on average), the last node of a random bucket is pinged and replaced with a random node from the respective replacement list if it fails to respond.
 In contrast to buckets, the replacement list is a simple FIFO queue that evicts the last entry every time a previously unknown node is added to the list.

-Note: There are currently two implementations of the node discovery DHT, one for v4 and one for v5 that works with the topic register.
-I'm not 100% v5 is complete and fully operational and nodes can discover peers using only v5.
+This should be checked for v5.

 ### Network messages